Find out what money you are entitled to

 Some residents are eligible for a Council Tax reduction based on their circumstances.
 Find out if you can apply for a Council Tax reduction based on your circumstances.

-If you receive one of the welfare benefits or tax credits listed below you should get a payment from the Government to help with the cost of living.
+If you get one of the welfare benefits or Tax Credits listed below you should get payments from the government to help with the cost of living in 2023 to 2424.
 You should automatically receive this if you get one of these benefits:

 - Universal Credit